slarmoo/.github/profile/essentials/devAndProd/devAndProd.md

 The advantage of using an automated deployment process is that it is reproducible.
 You don't delete a file, or misconfigure something with an accidental keystroke.
 Also, having a automated script encourages you to iterate quickly because it is so much easier to deploy your code.
 You can add a small feature, deploy it out to production, and get feedback within minutes from your users.

 Our deployment scripts change with each new technology that we have to deploy.
-Initially, they just copy up a directory of HTML files, but soon they include the ability modify the configuration of your web server, run transpiler tools, and bundle your code into a deployable package.
+Initially, they just copy up a directory of HTML files, but soon they include the ability to modify the configuration of your web server, run transpiler tools, and bundle your code into a deployable package.

 You run a deployment script from a console window in your development environment with a command like the following.